nhsconnect/gpconnect/pages/foundations/foundations.md

 ## Consumer code examples

-Consumer side code examples are available for each of GP Connect interactions within the following github repositories.
-The respositories contain a different branch for each release of the specification, the code within these branches matches the requirements of the specification within that release.
+Consumer side code examples are available for each of GP Connect interactions within the following GitHub repositories.
+The repositories contain a different branch for each release of the specification, the code within these branches matches the requirements of the specification within that release.

 [.NET](https://github.com/nhsconnect/gpconnect-dotnet-examples)

 [JAVA](https://github.com/nhsconnect/gpconnect-java-examples)

-## SPINE Interactions
+## Spine interactions

 The Foundations capability message set includes the following set of Spine interactions: